Generic drugmaker Teva makes $40 billion offer for rival Mylan

 HEALTHCARE DEAL FRENZY

-A Teva-Mylan deal would be the second-largest healthcare transaction in the last 12 months, following generic drugmaker Actavis Plc's ACT.N $66 billion purchase of Botox maker Allergan.
-The wave of consolidation has also included AbbVie Inc's (ABBV.N) proposed purchase of Pharmacyclics PCYC.O and Valeant Pharmaceuticals' (VRX.TO) deal for Salix.
+A Teva-Mylan deal would be the second-largest healthcare transaction in the last 12 months, following generic drugmaker Actavis Plc's $66 billion purchase of Botox maker Allergan.
+The wave of consolidation has also included AbbVie Inc's proposed purchase of Pharmacyclics and Valeant Pharmaceuticals' deal for Salix.

 Generic drugmakers are looking to get bigger and gain access to product lines with higher profit margins, while traditional pharmaceutical companies have tried to add novel treatments for cancer and rare diseases.